-Are you interested in becoming a foster resource for children in our care?
+Are you interested in providing short term/ interim care?
 Do you love infants and toddlers?
 Do you have room in your home?
-Please contact Patricia Faiola at (609) 695-6274, Ext.
-149 or for more information or to begin the application process.
+Please contact Kimberly Thompson at (609) 695-6274, Ext.
+176 or for more information or to begin the application process.
 You must reside in New Jersey or Bucks County, PA.

 Are there any costs for these services?